- PATH 1201: Careers in Pathobiology

-- PVS 3700: Emerging Infectious Diseases
+- PATH 3700: Emerging Infectious Diseases and Pandemics

 Development of a Vaccine and Therapeutic Antibody for Community-Acquired Pneumonia

 Mycoplasma pneumoniae is a human respiratory pathogen and the etiological agent of many cases of bronchitis and community-acquired pneumonia.
 Infection with this bacterium can also cause and/or exacerbate other diseases, including asthma.
 Diagnosis is difficult as most medical laboratories do not screen for this pathogen, given that quick and inexpensive tests are not readily available.
 Common first-line β-lactam antibiotics are ineffective at treating M. pneumoniae infection as this bacterium lacks a cell wall.
 Consequently, this pathogen is often overlooked during diagnosis of affected individuals, and common treatments do not target the source of the disease.
 This results in considerable economic and societal hardships due to lost and ineffective work/school time, making this pathogen a burden to public health.
 Unfortunately, several vaccine trials conducted in military personnel during the 1960s using inactivated bacteria resulted in variable efficacy, and in some instances vaccination appeared to exacerbate disease upon subsequent challenge with virulent M. pneumoniae.
 We are working with the Geary lab in Pathobiology to overcome this problem and rationally design a new M. pneumoniae vaccine that lacks the safety issues that have plagued the field for decades.
 We are also optimizing the formulation of a monoclonal antibody that has been shown to be useful for treatment against M. pneumoniae infection.

 Development of a Vaccine for Chronic Respiratory Disease of Chickens